OrionSehn-personal/BatchGuide/README.md

+# Parallelizing a Containerized Application on Azure Batch using Python SDK
-# We will step through pre-requisites, then break the problem into steps.
+This guide is meant to act as a 0-100 guide to parallelize a containerized application using the Azure Batch Resource.
+We will step through pre-requisites, then break the problem into steps.

 0. Prerequisites
 1. Break the problem into Parallelizable Tasks